ihartw/conduit-ai/README.md

 ```

-## Usage
+## How it works
-- After starting the app, you can interact with Rick via text input and talk to him about whatever you'd like.
+> After starting the app, you can interact with Rick via text input and talk to him about whatever you'd like.
 His responses are somewhat brief, generally around 3-4 complete sentences but he will speak with TTS audio and have conversations.

 ## Features
 - Character interaction utilizing the OpenAI LLM